kitodo/kitodo-presentation/Documentation/Configuration/Index.rst

 This extension doesn't include Solr, but just a prepared configuration set.
 To setup Apache Solr, perform the following steps:

-1. Make sure you have Apache Solr 7.7 or 8.8 and running.
+1. Make sure you have Apache 8.11 and running.

    Download Solr from https://solr.apache.org/downloads.html.
    Other versions may work but are not tested.